leomccormack/Spatial_Audio_Framework/README.md

 ## Getting Started

-To include this framework in a project, simply add the following code
+To include this framework in a project, simply add the following code:

 ```
 Spatial_Audio_Framework/framework
 ```

-And add
+And add:

 ```
 Spatial_Audio_Framework/framework/include